Structure and how to test the ATX power supply unit

 1. Lesson objectives

-• Understand the structure of the power supply unit (PSU) and the types of power connectors on the Desktop
+• Understand the structure of the power supply unit (PSU) and the different types of power connectors found on a desktop computer

-• Correctly disassemble the power connectors on the Desktop
+• Correctly disassemble and assemble the power connectors on a desktop computer

-• How to test the ATX power supply unit
+• Learn how to test the ATX power supply unit

 Each student prepares the following tools: